Introduction

 - Follow the manufacturer's instructions.

-- Carefully repair any damage to the paintwork (apply primer and top coat).
+- Carefully repair any damage to the paintwork (apply primer and topcoat).

 - Replace window stops if necessary.